Aaron98990/ways-of-the-game/misconduct.md

 - "Calm down" or "relax" (better to use the arm gesture)
 - "are you okay" to an injured player (they'll say no) - time or trainer is all
 - "That could of been a YC, RC, foul" (either give the decision or don't - saying this does not help although you are geniunly trying to diffuse the situation)
+- Other than yelling a quick explanation to a coach (1 sentence), do not yell someone to be quiet or no more.
+Extended conversations need to be close to each other.

 Things to say publically:
 - My favorite warning is with gestures only - call the player's number and gesture downwards or figer wag.